I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxcontx/nf-rxcontx-rxinitializecontext.md

 `InitialContextFlags`

 The set of initial values for <i>Flags</i> member of the RX_CONTEXT data structure to be stored in the RX_CONTEXT structure.
 These initial values can be any combination of the following enumerations:

+#### RX_CONTEXT_FLAG_WAIT

+When this value is set, the IRP should be not be posted for later execution by the file system process, but should be waited on to complete.

+#### RX_CONTEXT_FLAG_MUST_SUCCEED

+When this value is set, the operation must succeed.
+This value is not currently used by RDBSS, but it may be used by network mini-redirector drivers.

+#### RX_CONTEXT_FLAG_MUST_SUCCEED_NONBLOCKING

+When this value is set, the operation must succeed for non-blocking operations.
+This value is not currently used by RDBSS, but it may be used by network mini-redirector drivers.

 `RxContext`